fwmazhar/TMDB-Movie-Dataset/README.md

 In this project I will be investigating and do analysis and making visualization to 10000 movie data set to answer some questions every step is illustrated in the notebook , after every step I did there are a markdown cell

-This data set contains information about 10,000 movies collected from
+This data set contains information about 10,000 movies collected and cleaned from
 The Movie Database (TMDb)
 Source kaggle
 url : https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata/data